Buck O’Herin (Board President)

-Buck O’Herin has been doing education and conservation work for more than 30 years.
-He has been with the Sheepscot Wellspring Land Alliance since 1999 as a board member and for six of those years was the land trust’s first executive director.
+Buck O’Herin has worked in the education and conservation fields for more than 35 years.
+He was a board member of the Sheepscot Wellspring Land Alliance beginning in 1999 and was the group’s first executive director.
 He taught semester-long environmental field study programs with the National Audubon Society Expedition Institute and Sterling College, and environmental and outdoor recreation courses at Unity College.
-For 8 years he taught at The Community School in Camden, Maine a residential school for high school dropouts.
-Since 2013 he has served on the Strategic Planning Committee at the Ashwood Waldorf School in Rockport, Maine.
+From a young age he was drawn to the wild fringes of the built environment and has continued these sojourns in widening circles that eventually included the Arctic and deserts of the American southwest.

 Hugh Riddleberger (Treasurer)